Clonazepam Thame 0.5mg/5ml Oral Solution

 Suicidal ideation and behaviour have been reported in patients treated with anti-epileptic agents in several indications.
 A meta-analysis of randomised placebo controlled trials of anti-epileptic drugs has also shown a small increased risk of suicidal ideation and behaviour.
 The mechanism of this risk is not known and the available data do not exclude the possibility of an increased risk for clonazepam.

 Therefore patients should be monitored for signs of suicidal ideation and behaviours and appropriate treatment should be considered.
 Patients (and caregivers of patients) should be advised to seek medical advice should signs of suicidal ideation or behaviour emerge.

 As with all other antiepileptic drugs, treatment with clonazepam even if of short duration, must not be abruptly interrupted, but must be withdrawn by gradually reducing the dose in view of the risk of precipitating status epilepticus.
+In such cases a combination with other antiepileptics is indicated.
 This precaution must also be taken when withdrawing another drug while the patient is still receiving clonazepam therapy.

 Clonazepam should be used with extreme caution in patients with a history of alcohol or drug abuse.